MarmarGames/Basic-Calculator/README.md

 Move: Click and drag anywhere on the calculator to move it.

-Exit: Right-click anywhere on the application to close it
+Exit: Right-click anywhere on the application and press close.

 <h3>Information<h3>